-If you do decide to purchase a mixed canine like a Cur Pitbull, you need to do your homework, just like you would if you were getting a purebred pup.
+If you do decide to purchase a mixed bred Black Mouth Cur, you need to do your homework, just like you would if you were getting a purebred pup.

 It is also wise to ask about genetic testing.
 The testing has become more and more commonplace with combination panels costing less than a few hundred dollars per dog.
 A simple test can rule out many hereditary illnesses, and a non-invasive swab can be taken at home and sent through the mail to the testing facility.

 Now that you know a little bit about mixes, let’s explore the two breeds that make up the Pitbull Cur.

 The term ‘Pit bull’ is used to describe a number of different dogs that include the American Pit Bull Terrier, American Staffordshire Terrier, American Bulldog, and Staffordshire Bull Terrier.
 However, the American Pit Bull Terrier and the American Staffordshire Terrier are the canines most commonly referred to as Pit bulls in the United States.

 The Pit bull was first bred in the 1800s (or a bit earlier) in the United Kingdom by using bulldogs and terriers.
 Their original purpose was for bull-baiting-this means the dogs were bred for their strength, aggressiveness, and agility.

 Once the Pit bulls were brought to the United States in the late 1800s, they were used primarily on farms for hunting and cattle driving purposes.
 The dogs were also used as police dogs.

 Unfortunately, some unscrupulous individuals have selectively bred Pit bulls for their aggressiveness and ability to fight.
 These dogs have been used for illegal dog fighting, and this is an ongoing issue in the United States.